 Prime Minister Macmillan and Lady Dorothy flew into the warm Oslo sunshine at the start of their four-day official visit to Norway.

-Prime Minister Macmillan and Lady Dorothy flew into the warm Oslo sunshine at the start of their four-day official visit to Norway.
+Background: Prime Minister Macmillan and Lady Dorothy flew into the warm Oslo sunshine at the start of their four-day official visit to Norway.
 At the airport the visitors were greeted by their host Premier Gerhardsen of Norway, and his Foreign Minister Lange.
 Mr. Macmillan was also welcomed by Sir Peter Scarlett, the British Ambassador.

 Unknown to both the Norwegian and British officials the Russian Ambassador Mr. Gribanov, had arrived to greet the British Prime Minister.
 It was only when Foreign Minister Lange caught sight of the Soviet official that Mr. Macmillan crossed the tarmac to talk to him.